List of Marvel Comics teams and organizations: Heavy Metal

+Heavy Mettle

+Heavy Mettle is an organization appearing in American comic books published by Marvel Comics.

-Heavy MettleHeavy Mettle is a supervillain group that was founded by Joseph Manfredi.
+Heavy Mettle is a supervillain group that was founded by Joseph Manfredi.

 Heliopolitans

 Hell-lords

+The Hell-lords are an organization appearing in American comic books published by Marvel Comics.

-Hell is broken into several smaller kingdoms ruled over by entities who are generally at odds with each other.
+Hell is broken into several smaller kingdoms ruled over by demonic entities who are generally at odds with each other.
 Most of these entities are devils and those considered powerful enough to be the strongest rulers in Hell are referred as the Hell-lords.
 Those who currently and have previously borne this identification are: